dvdblk/hack4good-oecd/README.md

 ## GUI Quickstart

 Environment variables need to be set in order to run the code.
-Create a `.env` (you can use `cp .env.default .env`) file in the root of the repo with the following contents:
+Create an `.env` file in the root of the repo (you can use `cp .env.default .env`) with the following variables:

 | Environment Variable | Description |
 | --- | --- |